Amin Seydiyev

-Amin Sabir oğlu Seydiyev (born 15 November 1998) is an Azerbaijani professional footballer who plays as a right-back for Sabah in the Azerbaijan Premier League and for the Azerbaijan national team.
+Amin Sabir oğlu Seydiyev (born 15 November 1998) is an Azerbaijani professional footballer who plays as a right-back for Azerbaijan Premier League club Sabah and the Azerbaijan national team.

 Career

-Club

-On 3 February 2019, Seydiyev made his debut in the Azerbaijan Premier League for Gabala match against Sumgayit.
+On 3 February 2019, Seydiyev made his Azerbaijan Premier League debut for Gabala in a match against Sumgayit.

-On 21 May 2020, Seydiyev signed a three-year contract with Sabah FK.
+On 21 May 2020, Seydiyev signed a three-year contract with Sabah.